laravel/head/README.md

 );
 ```

-`withHead()` stores plain arrays through Laravel's native route metadata API, equivalent to calling `->metadata()` with the attributes nested under a `head` key, so route metadata remains compatible with cached routes.
+`withHead()` stores plain arrays through Laravel's native route metadata API.
+It is equivalent to calling `->metadata()` with the attributes nested under a `head` key, so the metadata remains compatible with cached routes.

 The named arguments are intentionally limited to Laravel Head's built-in route properties so editors and static analysis can catch misspelled names.
 Route attributes registered by custom tag builders may be passed through `extensions`: